VulcanJS/vulcan-docs/source/callbacks.md

 title: Callbacks
 ---

-Nova uses a system of hooks and callbacks for many of its operations.
+Vulcan uses a system of hooks and callbacks for many of its operations.

 ## Adding Callback Functions